eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-7.md

 `xps_core` acts as the central hub of eXpServer, managing all other modules.
 It is responsible for initializing the event loop, managing listeners and connections.
 It coordinates the startup, shutdown, and runtime behaviour of eXpServer.
 It’s design focuses on modularity and scalability.

-The `xps_loop` module implements an event loop using the epoll mechanism for handling I/O events.
-It monitors FD’s for read and write events, dispatching callbacks for event handling.
-Each `xps_loop` instance is attached to a core instance.
+The `xps_loop` module implements the event loop using the epoll mechanism for handling I/O events.
+It monitors FDs for read and write events, dispatching callbacks for event handling.
+Each `xps_loop` instance belongs to a core instance.

 ![design.png](/assets/stage-7/design.png)